grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ```
 Congratulations: Set-up for your Compute Engine VM instance is complete!
 Easy, wasn't it?

 Not only have you successfully created your VM, but it should now be running on the Compute Engine cloud in the background.
-If not, see [here](#stopping-and-restarting-your-vm-instance) for instructions on how to start it up.
+If not, see [below](#stopping-and-restarting-your-vm-instance) for instructions on how to start it up.

 The next step is to log in via [SSH](https://en.wikipedia.org/wiki/Secure_Shell){:target="_blank"}.
 This is a simple matter of providing your VM's name and zone (if you forget to specify the zone or haven't assigned a default, you'll be prompted):